 - Senior Thesis.
 A year-long program offered to NSB majors, which involves the completion of an independent research project and the participation in the senior seminar.

 - Summer Research Institute (SRI).
 This program sponsors summer research projects that students conduct under the guidance of a faculty mentor.
 Through this program students receive summer funding and subsidized campus housing.
 For more information about SRI, visit Barnard's website.
-Opportunities through the NSB Department can be found here.

 - Joining a lab.
 Participating in lab meetings or helping with a research project represents valid experiences for learning about a lab and understanding if a lab fits your interests well.
 Off campus jobs may be unpaid.
 Barnard (not Columbia) jobs are all paid according to internal Barnard regulations.

 Research in Barnard NSB labs